nashville-software-school/python-workforce-boilerplate/README.md

 * Clone down your team's repo and `cd` into it

-* Create your OSX virtual environment in Terminal:
+* Create your OSX/Linux OS virtual environment in Terminal:

   * `python -m venv workforceenv`
   * `source ./workforceenv/bin/activate`